 Furthermore, the mid-90s also marked the era of television and video playbacks, which started to demand home theater systems.
 In this sense, Polk began its investment in the home theater market by releasing its first Polk’s Signature Reference Theater, a stereo system aiming for a high-end home theater experience, with an estimated price of roughly $7000.

 Moreover, after substantially investing in the home theater market, Polk Audio expanded its branches with this particular segment in mind.
 For instance, the company assigned a different team and a new headquarter to design and engineer the home theater systems, which would take place outside of Baltimore, where Polk Audio’s most products were typically designed.
-So, the new home-theater-centered headquarter began its activities in Vail, Colorado, and were the responsibility of a different company, called Genesis Technologies.
+So, the new home-theater-centered headquarter began its activities in Vail, Colorado, and was the responsibility of a different company called Genesis Technologies.

 Polk Audio Growing Pains and Expansion

 Since Stanford Gross bailed from Polk Audio in the late 80s, the “first three” shrank down to just Matthew Polk and George Klopfer.
 However, in the mid-90s, the company took some structural measures in an attempt to organize and expand its administrative efficiency.
-So, as a result, James Herd, who worked for the American company Bose, got assigned President of Polk audio, with Matthew Polk as chairman and George Klopfer the CEO.
+So, as a result, James Herd, who worked for the American company Bose, got assigned President of Polk audio, with Matthew Polk as chairman and George Klopfer as the CEO.

 So, before any inner structural decision in Polk Audio, Matthew and George shared the president seat.
-Furthermore, due to the structural change that took place in 1995, Polk Audio went through a division aiming towards individualizing units to fit a specific audio niche.
+Furthermore, due to the structural change that took place in 1995, Polk Audio went through a division aiming at individualizing units to fit a specific audio niche.
 For instance, the result was Polk Home Entertainment Products, Polk Automotive Products, Eosone Internation, and Polk Manufacturing.

 Until 1996, most products by Polk Audio had their production in Tijuana, Mexico.
 However, some slight manufacturing processes were still happening in the US regarding the company’s speakers.
 For instance, a tiny manufacturing group was still responsible for producing the top-grade SRT series speakers in Baltimore.
 Unluckily, this last group of American manufacturers lost their job with the company’s complete production shift to Mexico.